 - Main Street Electrical Parade - the evening parade which replaced SpectroMagic

-- Celebrate a Dream Come True - the afternoon parade
+- Festival of Fantasy - the afternoon parade

 - Move it!
 Shake it!
 Celebrate it! - party time with the Disney Characters as the dance and sing their way down Main Street.

 Make sure to find a spot to watch these great shows early because the best spots will fill up quickly.
 Sometimes people line up 2 hours before the parade starts.
 (Dad has.)